-A total of 11,564 individuals participated in the Northwestern Illinois Urban Fishing Program during the year.
-Summer Fishing Clinics had 1,919 participants and Fishing Expos/Other Fishing Programs had 2,245 participants.
+A total of 8,500 individuals participated in the Northwestern Illinois Urban Fishing

+Program during the year.
+Summer Fishing Clinics had 1,057 participants and Fishing

+Expos/Other Fishing Programs had 2,245 participants.

-In the spring of 1997, sixteen "Access to Fishing" sites were established in Northwestern Illinois.
-Since that time, additional locations have been added and we now have a total of 20 sites.
+In the spring of 1997, sixteen "Access to Fishing" sites were established in Northwestern of 20 sites.
 Last year fishing poles were borrowed 400 times